sasiqwerty/Mind/Cyberark/Basics/Windows Server/Zero Trust.md

 **Collection**: Collecting basic security logs and other machine data from your environment.

-## What are the benefits of zero trust?
+## What Are the Benefits of Zero Trust?

 A zero trust model can significantly improve an organization’s security posture and minimize operational overhead by eliminating the sole reliance on perimeter-based protection.
 Instead of following traditional methods, zero trust establishes a certain level of trust at each access point — effectively securing user identity, assets and resources.
 This doesn’t mean getting rid of perimeter security and traditional security policies, however.
 Rather, it’s an organizational shift in approach when it comes to protecting core assets.

-## What are the challenges of zero trust?
+## What Are the Challenges of Zero Trust?

 Until recently, individually authenticating every object requesting access to a network posed a significant challenge to user experience for most organizations.
 Certain technologies lacked the necessary integration capabilities, limiting an organization’s ability to centrally and holistically monitor the overall security of their organization’s resources, creating further fragmentation and requiring a detailed implementation by security engineers.